frankrutz/tensorflow/README.md

 Docker, to securely build, share and run modern applications anywhere https://www.docker.com/

+# WARNING current version does not run, to be fixed 6thoct 2019 evening

 # To be used as a ready-to-go training environment for
 https://www.udemy.com/course/deep-learning-grundlagen-neuronale-netzwerke-mit-tensorflow/
 by Jan Schaffranek